Ice vs Heat for Treating Frozen Shoulder

 The AidMyFrozenShoulder At-Home Temperature Therapy Healing System Gives You:

-- Products that are approved by the FDA for use at home.
+- An FDA registered medical device that available for use at home.

 - Soft, plush, neoprene wraps - flexible and comfortable for exceptional treatment.

 - A Treatment Formula adhering to the RICE concept - with a T•Shellz Wrap® used to increase blood flow circulation before activity and cold used to relieve pain / swelling after activity.